 What is Etekina ?

-Europen researchers aim to recover 57-70 % of waste heat streams in energy intensive industries.
+Europen researchers aim to recover more than 40% of waste heat streams in energy intensive industries.

 Will the simple technology of heat pipes be a cost effective and efficient way to receive this aim?